SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 ### Know the technology

-TODO: this could switch WCAG bit?
+TODO: this could switch with WCAG bit?
 Something semantic, affordances, for lunch activity?
 {: .boxout .boxout-todo}

 How do you know what to do?
 Not the rules, not the written signs and things.